Jingle Bell, Jingle BAM! is the holiday show presented nightly from early November through early January at Disney's Hollywood Studios.

 Note: For 2019, the dessert party will be moving from the Chinese Theater to a location next to Echo Lake.

-For the dessert portion of the evening, tables are set up out in front of the Chinese Theater in the little courtyard area.
+For the dessert portion of the evening, tables are set up out around the lake, all with beautiful views of the decorations (and giant tree!)

-Even though there are tall walls that partially encloses the space, this area is still open to the elements so we highly recommend bringing a jacket if the evening temperatures are expected to drop.
+This area is open to the elements so we highly recommend bringing a jacket if the evening temperatures are expected to drop.